IBM/fraud-prediction-using-FPPredictPlus/README.md

 ## 8. Check job summary

 Lets look at job summary by clicking `Dashboard` and selecting `predict-fraud` job.
-We can observe that, there are three records out of five having 90%-100% probability.
+We can observe that, there are three records out of five having 90%-100% probability of predicting the outcome.

 ![](https://github.com/IBM/build-a-classification-model-using-fppredictplus/blob/master/images/job-chk.png)